APHA-CSU/btb-phylo/Readme.md

 ### <a name="config-file"></a> Configuration file

-The config file specifies which filtering criteria should be used to choose samples.
+The configuration file specifies which filtering criteria should be used to choose samples.
 It is a `.json` file with the following format:

 ```
 {